 The lawsuits claim the truck driver was negligent.
 At last check, 15 people are still being treated.

 We are here to provide help to the families of those effected by tragic accidents.
 Reyes Browne Reilley has experience in matters such as these, one being the Cardinal Coach Line / Choctaw Casino fatal bus crash back in 2013.
 The Reyes Browne Reilley Law Firm attorney Spencer Browne represented the family of Paula Hahn in a wrongful death lawsuit stemming from the casino charter bus wreck on the George Bush Turnpike, which a Dallas County jury later ordered Choctaw Nation to pay Ms. Hahn’s family $6M.

-If you or someone you know has been injured or killed in a bus accident, please contact us today for a free and confidential consultation.
+If you or someone you know has been injured or killed in a bus accident, please contact our Dallas-Fort Worth truck accident attorneys today for a free and confidential consultation.
 Just complete the contact form on this page, or call us at 214-612-7577.

 Summer is almost at an end, and school has started back up, leaving many of us trying to get in one last trip by ground and air.